A Message from our President, Phil Dyer

 Our list is endless and will continue to grow as we take our club, with your support, into its 71st year and onwards.

-If you want to know more about us, please follow the contact links or telephone Fred Williams the Club Secretary on 01530 414933
+If you want to know more about us, please find Links & News in the 'hamburger' menu tab on the top left of your screen, or telephone Fred Williams the Club Secretary on 01530 414933

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.